RenYang-home/OpenDVC/README.md

 --metric, evaluate quality in terms of PSNR or MS-SSIM;

---python_path, the path to python (only used for MS-SSIM model to run Lee *et al.*, ICLR 2019 on I-frames);
+--python_path, the path to python (only used for MS-SSIM model to run Lee et al., ICLR 2019 on I-frames);

 --CA_model_path, the path to CA_EntropyModel_Test of Lee et al., ICLR 2019 (only used for MS-SSIM model);